-During the year ended October 31, 2015, the Company entered into a loan agreement whereby the loan proceeds advanced bear interest at a rate of 12% per annum and are payable on demand.
-Subject to registration, the loan is secured by a general security agreement over all of the present and subsequently acquired assets of the Company.
-In September 2015, the loan proceeds and accrued interest of \$8,375 were settled by the issuance of 1,468,755 common shares of the Company at \$0.10 per share (Note 8).
+During the year ended October 31, 2015, the Company entered into a loan agreement whereby the loan proceeds advanced in fiscal 2015 bear interest at a rate of 12% per annum and are payable on demand.
+Subject to registration, the loan was secured by a general security agreement over all of the present and subsequently acquired assets of the Company.
+During the year ended October 31, 2015, the loan proceeds of \$138,500 and accrued interest of \$8,375 were settled by the issuance of 1,468,755 common shares of the Company at \$0.10 per share (Note 8).